For the restaurant industry, the new normal brought about by the COVID-19 pandemic has forced major adaptation.

 1. With so many restaurants closed, consumers are looking for new options.

-Nationwide, only about 54% of restaurants are offering takeout or other off-premises food services.
+Nationwide, only about 54% of restaurants are offering takeout or other off-premise food services.
 So there are lots of hungry customers, especially those whose favorite restaurants are closed, seeking new options — and social media is the best channel to get in front of them.
 MGH, a restaurant marketing agency, recently reported that nearly 50 percent of U.S. diners say they’ve tried a new restaurant because of a social media post placed by the business.

 It’s well worth the effort to post quality social media content: photos, videos, or even links to your menu and ordering platform, if you have one.
 Social media is the best channel to broadcast to your existing customers that you’re still there to serve them while also reaching new potential guests.